Phabibi/Pablo-S2S-Comipiler/README.md

 # Pablo S2S Compiler
-A Parser for the Prabaixs Pablo language
+An S2S Compiler for the Prabaixs Pablo language